Jackson Hole on a Budget: Free & Low Cost Activities

 2. Live Music & Festivals

 There’s plenty of free live entertainment in Jackson Hole, from late-night pub concerts to community-wide festivals.
 The Pink Garter Theatre and The Silver Dollar Showroom are both great bars to enjoy local bands and DJs- with no tickets required!
 If you’re looking for a more family-oriented experience, Jackson Hole has several music festivals throughout the year.
 Jackson Hole Rendezvous is a three-day music festival in March with various stages throughout town, and it’s completely free and open to the public.
 Jackson Hole Live! is an all-ages concert series with multiple shows during the summer.
-It’s located at the bottom of Snow King Mountain, and tickets are only $5 per person (and free for kids!)
+It’s located at the bottom of Snow King Mountain, and tickets are only $5 per person (and free for kids!).

 3. Art & History Exhibits

 You can delve into the world of fine art and culture without spending a dime- as long as you look in the right places.
 Jackson Hole Center for the Arts always has lots of events going on, many of which are very inexpensive or free.
 Browse their upcoming events to discover anything from art exhibits to auctions to gallery walks right here in Jackson Hole!
 If you’d like to opt for the more historical route, entry to the Jackson Hole Historical Society & Museum is only $6 for adults and $4 for students.
 Learn about western history, archaeology, and historical preservation through the incredible exhibits.
+The National Museum of Wildlife Art is free to Museums West & American Association of Museum Members and features impressive works of art focused on wildlife.

 4. Farmer’s Market